andgordio/mockupless/docs/README.md

 actionLink: /Guide/
 features:
 - title: Ultimate power
-  details: Start with simple layouts.
+  details: Start with a simple layout.
 Continue with responsiveness and basic interactions.
-End up with fully interactive, meticulously thought-through prototypes.
+End up with a fully interactive, meticulously thought-through prototype.
 - title: Learn quickly
   details: Imagine all HTML, CSS, JavaScript and Vue.js knowledge it takes to become a great front-end engineer and devide it by 20.
 That's enough to build almost any prototype you can imagine.
 - title: In line with lean